Skip to content

 How do I create a timelapse from a video?

 Set the speed to 4x, 8x, or even 16x to create a timelapse effect.
 Higher speeds compress more time into a shorter clip.
 For the best timelapse results, you may want to trim the video first to select just the section you want, then speed it up here.
+You can also extract key frames to create a photo sequence instead of a video timelapse.

 What happens to the audio when I change the speed?